nogibjj/PandasDescriptiveStatisitcs/README.md

 **Output Location**

-Every time you run the code from the source folder, output files will be generated at the following locations:
+Every time you run "pandas_descriptive_statistics.py" from the source folder, output files will be generated at the following locations:
 - `output/generated_report.md`
 - `output/visualization.png`